 Verify the base station coordinate is entered in the correct format.
 A base station coordinate located far away from the observations, such as swapping lat/lon or having the wrong sign (north latitudes and east longitudes are positive) can result in no data being used.
 The same problem can occur if you try to process data using an orthometric elevation for the base station coordinate instead of using the ellipsoidal elevation.

 The base station Rinex file contains observations at the beginning and end of the file, but the observations in the middle (during the time period of the flight) are not in the file.
 This has happened when the internal storage of the base station was full, so the data began storing on the data collector via Bluetooth.
 When the surveyors traveled beyond the reach of the Bluetooth connection, the data was lost.
 When they came back to retrieve the base station, the data began storing again and this caused the file to appear normal when viewing the start and stop times.
-However, the static data for the time period of the flight was not contained in the file and ASPSuite could not calculate corrections for the flight.
+However, the static data for the time period of the flight was not contained in the file, hence, the corrections for the flight could not be calculated.

 Q1 – Quality Level 1 – Fixed Solution